junxit/us-congress-bills-115/metadata.md

 - 2018-05-07 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
 - 2018-05-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 168). (text: CR H3755)
 - 2018-05-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 168).(text: CR H3755)
+- 2018-05-08 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.